ushnamalikk/manipulation-audit/README.md

 # Persona-Conditional Manipulation Audit

-**Do large language models deploy manipulative "dark patterns" *unequally*, more toward users they infer to be vulnerable?
+**Do large language models deploy manipulative "dark patterns" *unequally* - more toward users they infer to be vulnerable?
 And are those effects real, or an artifact of the judge?**

 A reproducible, reliability-quantified audit.
 It holds a manipulation-eliciting scenario